-Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-FOOD SERVICE MANAGEMENT CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
-Certificate requirement = 13 credits
+Contact Information Program information is available from the program director at (505) 224-3340, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+Technical competencies (see page 5) for this program of study are available at www.tvi.edu/instruction/techcompetencies.
+PRE-ENGINEERING DEGREE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
+Degree requirement = 65-66 credits